TDECU Stadium Quick Facts

 - Loge Boxes – 34 loge boxes each containing four seats and high-definition monitors will be located throughout the stadium.

-- Club Seats – 766 armchair style padded club seats that are 22 inches wide and located in the lower bowl of the Houston Football Stadium.
+- Club Seats – 766 armchair style padded club seats that are 22 inches wide and located in the lower bowl of the TDECU Stadium.

-- Additional Premium Seating – 2,778 armchair seats that are 20 inches wide and 1,210 benches with backs with the majority located in the lower bowl of the Houston Football Stadium.
+- Additional Premium Seating – 2,778 armchair seats that are 20 inches wide and 1,210 benches with backs with the majority located in the lower bowl of the TDECU Stadium.

 Seats for 70 working media along with a press dining area.
 Post-game press conferences to take place in a wired field-level photographer work room.